tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <figcaption>Midnight Commander running in a hundred-column (approx.) display.</figcaption>
 </figure>

 It is important to mention, though, that many CLI- and TUI-based systems were not incapable of rendering raster graphics.
 There were text and graphics modes that a system could switch between.
 Take games for instance.
-Of course, text-mode games -- like the dungeon crawler, [Netchack](https://en.wikipedia.org/wiki/NetHack) -- operate in text mode, but for games with graphics, the computer would switch to addressing individual pixels.
+Of course, text-mode games -- like the dungeon crawler, [NetHack](https://en.wikipedia.org/wiki/NetHack) -- operate in text mode, but for games with graphics, the computer would switch to addressing individual pixels.
 Even today, PCs still boot in text mode, before shifting to graphics mode to load the desktop environment.

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-text-and-graphic-modes.png" class="fullwidth" />
   <figcaption>
     Text-mode vs graphical games.
-Left: Netchack; right: Micropolis.
+Left: NetHack; right: Micropolis.
   </figcaption>
 </figure>

 A Graphical User Interface (GUI) allows for interaction through the manipulation of graphical elements.
 You routinely make use of such interfaces to interact with your file manager, web-pages, application software, and mobile phone.
 To narrow down GUIs a bit, I'd like to focus on WIMP interfaces.
 The Windows/Icons/Menus/Pointer paradigm was developed by Xerox PARC in 1973 and popularised by Apple's Macintosh in 1984.
 This has been massively influential on graphical user interface design, and the WIMP-meets-desktop environment has remained fundamentally unchanged since it's inception.
 The desktop metaphor was particularly intuitive as it mimicked the very items that computers sought to replace -- documents, folders, notepads, and the forgiving trashcan for retrieving deleted files.
 With a GUI, gestures and menus replace CLI commands.
-For example, rather than typing `mv` commands, a user can drag-and-drop files to move them between folders (directories).
+For example, rather than typing "`mv`" commands, a user can drag-and-drop files to move them between folders (directories).

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-gem.png" />
   <figcaption>
     The OpenGEM GUI.
-The GEM Desktop 1.0 was released in February 1985.
-Apple Computer sued the developers (DRI) for copying their Macintosh interface.
+DRI released GEM Desktop 1.0 in February 1985.
+Apple Computer sued the developers for copying their Macintosh interface.
   </figcaption>
 </figure>

 Apple licensed certain GUI features to Microsoft for use in Windows 1.0, but sued them when features like overlapping windows appeared in Windows 2.0.
 The district court ruled in favour of Microsoft.
-Regardless, Windows 1.x and 2.x were slow, clumsy, and poorly received.
-Most Microsoft users stuck with the CLI environment, MS-DOS.
+Regardless of the legal outcome, Windows 1.x and 2.x were slow, clumsy, and poorly received.
+Most Microsoft users elected to stick with the Microsoft text-mode environment, MS-DOS.
 With VGA-colour, fonts, mouse support, and lightning-fast performance thanks to text-mode, MS-DOS TUIs grew to become remarkably advanced.

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-dos-tui.png" />